Business End of ArtWoodshop News

 If You work From Home You Still Need to Commute

-A Furniture Makers Commute I shared the same dream of many woodworkers, to turn my woodworking hobby into a business.
-As I worked towards that goal, talked to, and read many woodworkers blogs and forum posts, there was a recurring concern.
+A Furniture Makers Commute I shared the same dream as many woodworkers: to turn my woodworking hobby into a business.
+As I worked towards that goal and talked to and read many woodworkers’ blogs and forum posts, there was a recurring concern.
 If I did this for a living, would I still enjoy it?

 Five years ago, when I flipped that preverbal switch to make my woodworking hobby my job, I told myself that I would not allow that to happen.
-I sited that old adage “If you make what you love to do your profession you will never work another day in your life”.
-Well I did just that and I have discovered that, that adage is certainly misleading.
+I cited that old adage, “If you make what you love to do your profession, you will never work another day in your life.”
+Well, I did just that, and I have discovered that that adage is certainly misleading.

 When working with my first client, I told her I would have their project done within 6-8 weeks, which is a reasonable period to build a dresser.
-At the time, I had not yet learned to work fast and efficiently, the need to think ahead to prevent from having to reset up a tool eluded me.
-To keep my delivery date promise to the customer, I worked the last 5 weeks of the project without taking a day off.
-By the time I started to apply the finish I was rushing, not only to complete the project on time but because mentally I was ready to be done with the project.
-The result was a less than stellar finish and I ended up stripping it off and refinishing it.
+At the time, I had not yet learned to work fast and efficiently; the need to think ahead to prevent me from having to reset a tool eluded me.
+To keep my promise to the customer of a delivery date, I worked the last five weeks of the project without taking a day off.
+By the time I started to apply the finish, I was rushing, not only to complete the project on time but also because, mentally, I was ready to be done with the project.
+The result was a less-than-stellar finish, and I ended up stripping it off and refinishing it.

-You would think I would have learned my lesson but as I grew my business, I became more stressed about delivery dates and my quality of work.
+You would think I would have learned my lesson, but as I grew my business, I became more stressed about delivery dates and the quality of work.
 If I messed something up or something I built wasn’t up to the quality I wanted to be, I would lay awake at night stressing about it.
-Wondering, would the customer notice it if I left the mistake?
+I am wondering if the customer would notice it if I left the mistake.
 Did I want to take that chance, or should I just fix it?
-In the end, I would always fix it, but it would come as a cost to my enjoyment of the craft.
-Since I worked from home, it was easy to just go out into the shop at 2am and go back to work, if I was stressing out about a project.
+In the end, I would always fix it, but it would come at a cost to my enjoyment of the craft.
+Since I worked from home, it was easy to just go out into the shop at 2 am and go back to work if I was stressing out about a project.

 I was losing my enjoyment of the craft, the very thing I told myself I would not do.
-As entrepreneurs and creatives our minds are always going.
-We are always trying to figure out what to create next, how to better turn a profit, and have a long list of things we need to get done but never have the time to do them.
-This is a curse of working from home, it is easy to slip off to our workspaces and work nonstop.
+As entrepreneurs and creatives, our minds are always going.
+We are always trying to figure out what to create next and how to turn a profit better, and we have a long list of things we need to get done but never have the time to do them.
+This is a curse of working from home.
+It is easy to slip off to our workspaces and work nonstop.
 Something needed to change if I was going to keep myself motivated and keep my business alive.

-Then one day my wife called me on her way home from work.
-She was clearly upset, as I tried to talk to her to s calm her down, she stopped me and said.
-“I don’t feel like talking about it, I just want to drive, listen to the radio, and decompress on my way home”.
+Then, one day, my wife called me on her way home from work.
+She was clearly upset, and as I tried to talk to her to calm her down, she stopped me and said, “I don’t feel like talking about it; I just want to drive, listen to the radio, and decompress on my way home.”

-Now at the end of my workday, I sit down and write out a to due list for what I need to do the next day.
-To keep my on track and keep the stress of finish a project on time I start of each project by marking out completion goals on my calendar.
-These are project milestones that I should have completed by on this date to be sure the project stays on track and is finishes on time.
+Now, at the end of my workday, I sit down and write out a to-do list of what I need to do the next day.
+To keep on track and keep the stress of finishing a project on time, I start each project by marking out completion goals on my calendar.
+These are project milestones that I should have completed by this date to be sure the project stays on track and is finished on time.
 I now have a way to re-plan my workdays if something goes wrong without stressing over it.
-Just by taking a few minutes to reflect on my day and plan for the next, allows me to decompress as if it is my commute home.
+Just taking a few minutes to reflect on my day and plan for the next allows me to decompress as if it is my commute home.
 I make sure I take regular days off, and I am back to enjoying my craft again.

 Even if you don’t actually sit in a car and drive to and from work, take a few minutes before you start your day and after to plan for what you want to accomplish that day and the next.
 Sit in your favorite chair and relax for a few minutes.
 You will be surprised what it will do for your state of mind.